-An OCB may transfer capital instruments in accordance with the instructions given in the frequently asked questions (FAQs) on de-recognition of OCBs issued vide AP (DIR Series) Circular No. 14 dated September 16, 2003.
+An OCB may transfer equity instruments in accordance with the instructions given in the frequently asked questions (FAQs) on de-recognition of OCBs issued vide AP (DIR Series) Circular No. 14 dated September 16, 2003.

 III.
-Transfer by an NRI/OCI by way of gift or sale to any person resident outside India
+Transfer by NRI/OCI by way of gift or sale to any person resident outside India

-An NRI or an OCI holding capital instruments of an Indian company or units on repatriation basis may transfer the same by way of sale or gift to any person resident outside India.
+NRI or OCI holding equity instruments of an Indian company or units on repatriation basis may transfer the same by way of sale or gift to any person resident outside India.
 Prior Government approval shall be obtained for any transfer in case the company is engaged in a sector which requires Government approval.

-Where the acquisition of capital instruments by an NRI or an OCI under the provisions of Schedule 3 of the FEMA (TISPRO) Regulations, 2017 has resulted in a breach of the applicable aggregate NRI/OCI limit or sectoral limits, the NRI or the OCI shall sell such capital instruments to a person resident in India eligible to hold such instruments within the time stipulated by Reserve Bank in consultation with the Central Government.
-The breach of the said aggregate or sectoral limit on account of such acquisition for the period between the acquisition and sale, provided the sale is within the prescribed time, shall not be reckoned as a contravention under the FEMA (TISPRO) Regulations, 2017.
+Where the acquisition of equity instruments by NRI or an OCI under the provisions of Schedule 3 of the FEMA (NDI) Rules, 2019 has resulted in a breach of the applicable aggregate NRI/OCI limit or sectoral limits, the NRI or the OCI shall sell such equity instruments to a person resident in India eligible to hold such instruments within the time stipulated by Reserve Bank in consultation with the Central Government.
+The breach of the said aggregate or sectoral limit on account of such acquisition for the period between the acquisition and sale, provided the sale is within the prescribed time, shall not be reckoned as a contravention under the FEMA (NDI) Rules, 2019.

 IV.
-Transfer by an NRI/OCI holding capital instruments on a nonrepatriable basis or a person resident in India by way of sale to any person resident outside India
+Transfer by NRI/OCI holding equity instruments on a nonrepatriable basis or a person resident in India by way of sale to any person resident outside India

-A person resident in India holding capital instruments of an Indian company or units, or an NRI or an OCI or an eligible investor under Schedule 4 of the FEMA (TISPRO) Regulations, 2017, holding capital instruments of an Indian company or units on a non-repatriation basis, may transfer the same to a person resident outside India by way of sale, subject to the adherence to entry routes, sectoral caps/investment limits, pricing guidelines and other attendant conditions as applicable for investment by a person resident outside India and documentation and reporting requirements for such transfers as may be specified by Reserve Bank from time to time.
+A person resident in India holding equity instruments of an Indian company or units, or NRI or an OCI or an eligible investor under Schedule 4 of the FEMA (NDI) Rules, 2019, holding equity instruments of an Indian company or units on a non-repatriation basis, may transfer the same to a person resident outside India by way of sale, subject to the adherence to entry routes, sectoral caps/investment limits, pricing guidelines and other attendant conditions as applicable for investment by a person resident outside India and documentation and reporting requirements for such transfers as may be specified by Reserve Bank from time to time.

-Provided the entry routes, sectoral caps/investment limits, pricing guidelines and other attendant conditions shall not apply in case the transfer is to an NRI or an OCI or an eligible investor under Schedule 4 of the FEMA (TISPRO) Regulations, 2017 acquiring such investment on non-repatriation basis.
+Provided the entry routes, sectoral caps/investment limits, pricing guidelines and other attendant conditions shall not apply in case the transfer is to NRI or an OCI or an eligible investor under Schedule 4 of the FEMA (NDI) Rules, 2019 acquiring such investment.

-V. Transfer by an NRI/OCI holding capital instruments on a nonrepatriable basis by way of gift to another NRI/OCI who will hold such capital instruments on a non-repatriable basis
+V. Transfer by NRI/OCI holding equity instruments on a nonrepatriable basis by way of gift to another NRI/OCI who will hold such equity instruments on a non-repatriable basis

-An NRI or an OCI or a company/trust/partnership firm incorporated outside India and owned and controlled by NRIs or OCIs holding capital instruments of an Indian company or units on a non-repatriation basis, may transfer the same to a person resident in India by way of gift to an NRI or an OCI or a company/trust/partnership firm incorporated outside India and owned and controlled by NRIs or OCIs and the transferee shall hold them on a nonrepatriation basis.
+NRI or an OCI or a company/trust/partnership firm incorporated outside India and owned and controlled by NRIs or OCIs holding equity instruments of an Indian company or units on a non-repatriation basis, may transfer the same to a person resident in India by way of gift to NRI or an OCI or a company/trust/partnership firm incorporated outside India and owned and controlled by NRIs or OCIs and the transferee shall hold them on a nonrepatriation basis.

 VI.
-Sale by a person resident outside India on a recognised stock exchange in India

-A person resident outside India, holding capital instruments of an Indian company or units in accordance with the FEMA (TISPRO) Regulations, 2017 is permitted to transfer the same to a person resident in India by way of sale/gift or may sell the same on a recognised stock exchange in India in the manner prescribed by SEBI.
+Sale by a person resident outside India on a recognised stock exchange in India transfer the same to a person resident in India by way of sale/gift or may sell the same on a recognised stock exchange in India in the manner prescribed by SEBI.